The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 Deep stuff.
 Hidden stuff.
 Not-so-obvious stuff.

-My job here is to expose to you exactly what's happening.
+My job here is to expose to you exactly what's happening to you... without you realizing it.
 It's to dig deep and uncover the actual root cause of your time-wasting habits and chronic underachievement.

-That's Part 1.It's a 20ish minute read, of which you can get about two-thirds through before hitting the $29 paywall (minus any promised discounts).
+We cover that in Part 1.It's a 20-ish minute read, of which you can get about two-thirds through before hitting the $29 paywall (minus any promised discounts).

-I suggest you go through it.
+I suggest you go through it once.
 See if it resonates.
 See if you're able to see yourself in the examples.
 See if it comes to redefine the way you see all your past failures.

-From there, we'll transition to the solution.Part 2 is a 75-minute read.
-It provides a systematic method that addresses the root cause head-on, walking you through the best way to break bad tech habits, manage the inevitable pain period, and build up sustainable work and lifestyle habits.
+From there, we'll transition to the solution.Part 2 is a 60-minute read.
+It provides a systematic method that addresses that root cause head-on, walking you through the best way to break bad tech habits, manage the inevitable pain period, and build up sustainable work and lifestyle habits.

 Best part is, when it comes time to actually apply the method, you won't have to do it alone.